 (HUMBIO students must enroll in HUMBIO 125.
 PhD minor in FGSS must enroll in FEMGEN 256.
 Med students must enroll in OBGYN 256.)
 Interdisciplinary.
 Focus is primarily on the U.S., with selected global women's health topics.
 Topics include: leading causes of morbidity and mortality across the life course; reproductive (e.g. gynecologic & obstetric) health issues; sexual function; importance of lifestyle (e.g. diet, exercise, weight control), including eating disorders; mental health; sexual and relationship abuse; issues for special populations.
 In-class Student Debates on key controversies in women's health.
 Guest lecturers.
 Undergraduates must enroll for 3 units.
 PhD minor in FGSS should enroll for 2 - 3 units.
-Med students can enroll for 2 units.
+Med students should enroll for 2 units.
 To receive a letter grade in any listing, students must enroll for 3 units.
 This course must be taken for a letter grade and a minimum of 3 units to be eligible for Ways credit.
-In 2020-21, a letter or CR grade will satisfy the Ways requirement.
 Enrollment limited to students with sophomore academic standing or above.
 Undergraduate prerequisite: Human Biology Core or Biology Foundations or equivalent or consent of instructor.

 Same as: FEMGEN 256, HUMBIO 125